 5. Investor Quota Not Met

 What happens if a project does not fill up, i.e., attracts fewer investors than stipulated?
 Is another source of financing available?
-If a project does not commence operations, the
+If a project does not commence operations, the I-829 condition removal petition will possibly be denied.

 6. Condition Removal Stage